Mark Command

 Examples

-package as user-installed. dnf5 mark group xfce-desktop vim-enhanced
+fuse-develpackage as user-installed. dnf5 mark group xfce-desktop vim-enhanced- Mark the

 See Also